His weight-loss story will motivate you to change your life

-My cousin told me just to set small goals per week.
+My cousin told me just to set small goals every week.
 That was my mindset.
 I didn’t expect to lose 10 pounds in a week.
 I felt down when I wasn’t losing weight after a month in the gym.
-The scale wasn’t showing any progress but taking photos of myself, I did notice changes though.
+The scale wasn’t showing any progress but taking photos of myself, I did notice changes.
 That’s the month when nakakatamad talaga.
 I was just there to kill time.
 But at the end of the month, dun na lang lumabas ‘yung results.

 How has your weight loss affected your relationships?

 It’s funny because I expected my family and friends to tell me ‘tigil mo na yan, walang mangyayri’ but they’re actually supportive.
 My family doesn’t eat salty food anymore.
 My mother rarely fries.
 So nadamay sila sa diet ko (laughs).
 And also my friends when we go out, they always say we should eat healthy.
 They’ve all been supportive.

 What do you want other people who are struggling to lose weight to know?